Buedenbender/datscience/README.md

 ## Examples

-The functions I appreciated the most, and use the most are `datscience::format_flextable()` and `datscience::apa_corrTable()`
+The functions I recommed and use the most are `datscience::format_flextable()` and `datscience::apa_corrTable()`

 ### apa_corrTable() Function